rcsmith92/sdai-ic-7-functions/README.md

 }
 ```

-[ X ] Test your function with the provided test cases and add at least two more test cases of your own.
+[ ] Test your function with the provided test cases and add at least two more test cases of your own.
 Here are the provided test cases:
 ```
 // Test cases
 isEligibleForFreeShipping(30, true);  // You are eligible for free shipping.